KylieKat17/NanoDengue-Simplified/README.md

 # NanoDengue

 # Introduction
-nanoDengue is a bash script that performs two operations on fastq files found in the fastq_pass folder.
+nanoDengue is a bash script that performs two operations and generate a consensus FASTA file from Nanopore sequencing fastq data.
 The first operation is to generate quality control plots using NanoPlot.
 The second operation is to align fastq files to a reference genome using Minimap2, sort the resulting SAM file using Samtools, and generate a consensus sequence from the resulting BAM file using Samtools.

 # Requirements
 The following software tools are required to run nanoDengue: